Covid-19 and Its Affect on the Houston Housing Market

 The 2020 housing market started off with a bang with sales increasing by around 14%.
-Historically low interest rates had buyers on the hunt.
-Lower mortgage rates meant that buyers could now afford more house than they previously could.
+Historically low-interest rates had buyers on the hunt.
+Lower mortgage rates meant that buyers could now afford more houses than they previously could.
 This demand for housing drove the average single-family home price up by about 4.5%.

 Job creation is the number one reason to buy now.
 Houston’s unemployment rate is far below the national average.
 With steady paychecks coming in again, buyers’ confidence is rising.
 They realize that they will be able to meet their monthly mortgage requirements.

 Houses cost 5%-20% less when compared to the current national market.
 Combine that with the lowest interest rates in recent history and you will understand that now is the time to lock in a nicer and larger home than you expected to be able to afford.